dmars8047/handymkv/README.md

   -q int
         Quality.
                 Sets the quality value to be used for each encoding task.
 If not provided then the value will be read from the 'config.json' file.
-                If the config file cannot be found then then a default value of '20' will be used. (default -1)
+                If the config file cannot be found a default value of '20' will be used. (default -1)
 ```

 ## Installation